Some posts contain compensated links. Please read this disclaimer for more info.

 Nowadays, the Velebit Botanic Garden is home to about 300 species of plants.
 Some of those grow wild, while others were transferred from other parts of Velebit.
 They include several indigenous and rare species.

 One of the most underrated places on the coast of Croatia, Zavratnica Bay is a 900-meter-long inlet right at the base of the towering Velebit Mountains.
 Only 50 to 150 meters wide, the bay is exceptionally sheltered and has crystal-clear, blue water.
-Because of it’s so narrow and flanked by high mountains, it looks a bit like a Mediterranean fjord.
+Because it’s so narrow and flanked by high mountains, it looks a bit like a Mediterranean fjord.
 (It isn’t, though.
 Those don’t exist.)

 A protected landscape, it is part of Velebit Nature Park.
-A 30-minute walk on a seaside path takes you to Zavratnica Bay from Jablanac, a ferry port.
+A 30-minute walk on a coastal path takes you to Zavratnica Bay from Jablanac, a ferry port.
 Alternatively, the bay is also a popular boating destination.
 Not surprisingly, sunbathing and swimming are the top things to do in this part of Lika-Senj County.

 Historic Gacka River Mills

 One of the many small springs of the Gacka River, Majerovo vrilo is a magnificent historic site in Lika-Senj County.
-While once there were approximately 60 mills on the Gacka River and its tributaries, nowadays only a few are still in use.
+While once there were approximately 60 mills on the Gacka River and its tributaries, nowadays, only a few are still in use.
 They’re located at Majerovo vrilo, where you can experience local history first-hand.

 Set along crystal-clear water, these mills are open to the public.
 You can visit the flour mill, see how grain is turned into flour with the power of water.
 Afterward, you can buy flour that was milled in this traditional way—a souvenir as authentic as they get.
 During your visit, you can also sample roasted bread made with this flour.